 Unlike the majority of weighted blankets that contain polyester fiberfill and glass microbeads, the chunky cotton weave of the Bearaby Cotton Napper allows more body to heat to escape.
 This makes it a good option for hot sleepers and those who live in warmer regions of the world.

-It is at the higher end of the price spectrum for weighted blankets though, so perhaps won’t be the best option if you’re shopping on a tighter budget.
+It’s at the higher end of the price spectrum for weighted blankets though, so perhaps won’t be the best option if you’re on a tighter budget.

 Pros

-• Eco-friendly: Made of 100% organic cotton, no synthetic materials.
+- Made of 100% organic cotton, with no synthetic materials.

 Cons

-• Drying can take time: May require two drying cycles, or extended air drying.
+- May need two drying cycles, or extended air drying.

 Full review